mds-hossain/dishary/README.md

 ## System Architecture

 > **Notice:** The complete application source code is maintained within a private repository for security and intellectual property protection.
-The architectural layout below provides an overview of the system complexity and module boundaries.
+The architectural layout below provides an overview of the system complexity and module boundaries tested during the QA process.

 ```text
 dishary-complete/